Table of Contents

 Just like you, people you tell will need support.
 Try to leave them hotline numbers, brochures or books about HIV that they can look at later.
 Give them the addresses of websites that provide information (a good government site is at http://aids.gov/hiv-aids-basics/).
 Also let them know who else is aware of your status, so that they can go to each other for support.

-You do not have to tell everyone that you are HIV+.
+You do not have to tell everyone that you are living with HIV.
 However, it is important that you tell your current and past sexual partners and anyone with whom you have shared drug injection equipment.
 This way they can be tested and seek medical attention if required.
 If you are afraid or embarrassed to tell them yourself, the health department in your area can notify your sexual or needle-sharing partners without even using your name.

 In most cases, sharing your HIV status is a personal choice.
 However, in the case of sexual relationships, it can be a legal requirement.
 It is best if you disclose your status prior to having sex with anyone.